-- ?mod authnz ldap, documentation for mod authnz ldap - 2mod ldap, documentation for mod_ldap, which provides connection pooling and a shared cache. - ?TracHacks:LdapPlugin for storing Trac Permissions in LDAP.
+- ?mod_ldap, documentation for mod_ldap, which provides connection pooling and a shared cache. - ?TracHacks:LdapPlugin for storing Trac Permissions in LDAP.

 Using SSPI Authentication

 If you are using Apache on Windows, you can use mod_auth_sspi to provide single-sign-on.
 Download the module from the SourceForge ?mod-auth-sspi project and then add the following to your VirtualHost: